 4. You hit your annual maximum and still have treatment scheduled in that plan year

 Many dental plans have an annual dollar maximum.
 This is the maximum dollar amount that a dental insurance provider will pay toward treatment during one plan year.
 For example, say your plan states that your annual maximum is $1,000 and, in one plan year, you had three restorative dental procedures that totaled $1,300.
 Because you exceeded your annual maximum by $300, you are responsible for paying that $300.

 Once the plan year resets, your annual maximum does, too.
 (Click here to sign into our member portal to review your plan details.)

 5. Your treatment isn’t covered by your plan

 Dental coverage depends on your plan’s specific design, and not all plans cover all treatments!

-If you want to have veneers put on your teeth or a special whitening treatment is done, these would most likely be considered cosmetic services.
+If you want to have veneers put on your teeth or a special whitening treatment done, these would most likely be considered cosmetic services.
 Cosmetic dental procedures focus on improving the appearance of a person’s mouth rather than providing preventive care.
-Cosmetic services probably aren’t covered by your dental benefits plan, so you’d have to pay the total cost.
+Cosmetic services would not be covered by your dental benefits plan, so you’d have to pay the total cost.

 Here are some ways you can save on the cost of dental benefits:

 - Keep up with your preventive care appointments.